Battle of Kyongju: North Koreans repulsed

-The next morning, September 11, the 19th Infantry passed through the left-hand ROK regiment just south of Hill 131 and, with the 1st Battalion leading, attacked west.
+The next morning, September 11, the 19th Infantry passed through the left-hand ROKA regiment just south of Hill 131 and, with the 1st Battalion leading, attacked west.
 At 09:30 it captured without opposition the first hill mass 2 mi west of its starting point.
 The 2nd Battalion then passed through the 1st Battalion and continued the attack toward Hill 482 (Unje-san), 1 mi westward across a steep-sided gorge.
 There, KPA held entrenched positions, and their machine gun fire checked the 2nd Battalion for the rest of the day.
 The morning of September 12 four aircraft from No. 77 Squadron RAAF struck the KPA positions with napalm, and an artillery preparation followed the strike.
 The 2nd Battalion then launched its attack and secured Hill 482 about 12:00.
-That afternoon, ROK forces relieved Task Force Davidson on the hill mass, and the task force descended to the valley southwest of Yongdok-tong for the night.
+That afternoon, ROKA forces relieved Task Force Davidson on the hill mass, and the task force descended to the valley southwest of Yongdok-tong for the night.
 On September 13, Task Force Davidson returned to Kyongju.

 While this action was in progress near Yonil Airfield, the week-long battle for Hill 300 north of Kyongju came to an end.
-A regiment of the ROK 3rd Division captured the hill on September 11.
-In midafternoon the 3rd Battalion, US 19th Infantry, relieved the ROK troops there.
+A regiment of the ROKA 3rd Division captured the hill on September 11.
+In midafternoon the 3rd Battalion, US 19th Infantry, relieved the ROKA troops there.
 Scattered over Hill 300 lay 257 counted KPA dead and great quantities of abandoned equipment and weapons, some of it American.
 In this fighting for Hill 300, the US 3rd Battalion, 19th Infantry, 37 men killed.

 September 12 is considered as the day when the KPA offensive in the east ended.
 By that date, the KPA 12th Division had been virtually destroyed and the KPA 5th Division was trying to consolidate its survivors near P'ohang-dong.
 Aerial observers reported sighting many KPA groups moving north and east.

-The ROK 3rd Division followed the withdrawing KPA 5th Division, and the ROK Capital Division advanced against the retreating survivors of the KPA 12th Division.
+The ROKA 3rd Division followed the withdrawing KPA 5th Division, and the ROKA Capital Division advanced against the retreating survivors of the KPA 12th Division.
 On September 15 some elements of the Capital Division reached the southern edge of An'gang-ni.
 Reports indicated that KPA troops were retreating toward Kigye.
-With the threat in the east subsiding, Eighth Army dissolved Task Force Church, effective at 12:00 September 15, and the ROK resumed control of the ROK I Corps.
+With the threat in the east subsiding, Eighth Army dissolved Task Force Church, effective at 12:00 September 15, and the ROKA resumed control of the ROKA I Corps.
 Eighth Army also ordered the US 24th Infantry Division to move to Kyongsan, southeast of Taegu, in a regrouping of forces.
 The US 21st Infantry Regiment had already moved there on the 14th.
 The US 9th Infantry was to remain temporarily at Kyongju in Eighth Army reserve.